Orgvue security provisions

 6.3 Supplier ensures that Supplier employee accounts are disabled within 24 hours of employment termination date.

-6.5 Supplier provides support for SAML 2.0, to enable Clients to implement Single Sign-On (SSO) for authentication
+6.5 Supplier provides support to enable Customers to implement Single Sign-On (SSO) for authentication to their Tenant.

-6.7 Supplier employees will not access Client Data without the prior written authorisation of the Client.
-In combination
+6.7 Supplier employees will not access Customer Data without the prior written authorization of the Customer.

-6.8 The Client is responsible for all User Management including:
+6.8 The Customer is responsible for all User Management including:

 6.9 The set up and ongoing management of all users access to the Tenant.

-6.10 Ensuring users are granted appropriate permission to access the Software and Client Data.
+6.10 Ensuring users are granted appropriate permission to access the Software and Customer Data.

-7.1 All Client Data transmitted over any network is Encrypted using TLS 1.2 or better.
+7.1 All Customer Data transmitted over any network is Encrypted using TLS 1.2 or better.

-7.2 All Client Data is Encrypted at rest using AES-256 (GCM) at the file system level.
+7.2 All Customer Data is Encrypted at rest using AES-256.

-7.3 For management of encryption keys used to encrypt Client Data, Supplier will use the AWS Key Management Service (KMS) which stores and generates master keys on FIPS 140-2 validated Hardware Security Modules (HSMs).
+7.3 For management of encryption keys used to encrypt Customer Data, Supplier will use the AWS Key Management Service (KMS) which stores and generates master keys on FIPS 140-2 validated Hardware Security Modules (HSMs).

 7.5 Master keys will be rotated annually.